collich/Foundational_Learning_Docs/SQL/2-Designing_Database.md

 ## Joining Table

-We can join 2 or more tables together based on their references
+We can join 2 or more tables together based on their references.
+We can add the 2 keywords `JOIN` and `ON`:

 `Format Join`: